List of Record of Lodoss War characters: Pirotess

 Pirotess is a dark elven noble considered to be one of the more prominent figures in her people's society.
 Like most dark elves, she worships Fararis and calls the Forest of Darkness on Marmo island her home.
 She is the younger sister of Astar, a member of the quest of Scepter of Domination, eventually cheated by the chief leader of all dark elves, the powerful Luzev, who had decided to recreate the kingdom of his kindred.
 Since she believed that the useless human Ashram should be the one to pay for her beloved brother's death, she joined the mission of killing the general of Dark Knighthood.
 Ashram found and bested her in hand-to-hand combat when she ambushed him in his bedroom, but let her go after learning her identity as the sister of his lost old friend.
 After she learned the truth and the crazy decision of Luzev from her fellow assassin, she stalked Ashram to learn about him and discovered his loyalty to the lost emperor, the heroic Beld, and his dedication to Marmo and its people.
 She decided to protect him from the other assassin and aided him in a "Test" from the Dark Sage.
 After 10 years, she had been the only one to whom Ashram had showed appreciation and care.
 She in turn remained fiercely loyal to Ashram as a lieutenant and a leader of his scouts.
 She was accepted by the subordinates of Ashram as their mistress and sub-general.

 Pirotess is a skilled adversary, both an adept of the rapier and a skilled magic user.
 A shaman like Deedlit, she often uses spirits that high elves will not associate with, such as the spirits of darkness.

+She is a lover of Ashram and is very loyal to him.
 When Ashram decides to leave Lodoss for good and seek a new land where they can find peace, Pirotess goes with him.
-She has strong affections for Ashram and is very loyal to him.
-The two may be in love (as it is certainly hinted upon).
 When they reach Crystania, Pirotess is forced to seek out a solution after Ashram is placed into stasis by one of the god beasts of Crystania.

-In the original OVA, she sacrifices herself to save Ashram from the powerful dragon Shooting Star, and Ashram was visibly distressed, embracing her intimately.
+In the original OVA, she sacrifices herself to save Ashram from the powerful dragon Shooting Star.

 In the Japanese version, Pirotess is voiced by Sakiko Tamagawa in the OVA and by Kumiko Nishihara in the TV series.
-In the English version, Pirotess is voiced by Meg Frances in both series.
+In the English version, Pirotess is voiced by Meg Frances in both series, and by Edi Patterson in Legend of Crystania (as Sheru).